Mass in C major (Beethoven): Reception

 E. T. A. Hoffmann wrote in a review in 1813, expecting the power of Beethoven's Fifth Symphony, about the "expression of a childlike serene mind, which, relying on its purity, trusts in belief in God's mercy and pleads to him as to a father who wants the best for his children and fulfills their requests ("den Ausdruck eines kindlich heiteren Gemüths, das, auf seine Reinheit bauend, gläubig der Gnade Gottes vertraut und zu ihm fleht wie zu dem Vater, der das Beste seiner Kinder will und ihre Bitten erhört)".
-In the C minor Agnus Dei he heard "a feeling of inner hurt which does not tear the heart but is good for it, and dissolves, like a sorrow from another world, to unearthly delight" ("ein Gefühl der inneren Wehmut, die aber das Herz nicht zerreisst, sondern ihm wohlthut, und sich, wie der Schmerz, der aus einer andern Welt gekommen ist, in überirdische Wonne auflöst").
+In the Agnus Dei, in C minor, he heard "a feeling of inner hurt which does not tear the heart but is good for it, and dissolves, like a sorrow from another world, to unearthly delight" ("ein Gefühl der inneren Wehmut, die aber das Herz nicht zerreisst, sondern ihm wohlthut, und sich, wie der Schmerz, der aus einer andern Welt gekommen ist, in überirdische Wonne auflöst").
 Critic Nicholas Marston characterizes this review as "fail[ing] to find much favour".

 Today, the mass is appreciated by critics (such as Rosen) but is probably one of the least performed of Beethoven's larger works.
 The work is generally overshadowed by Beethoven's later Missa solemnis.
-The Penguin Guide to Compact Discs (2007 edition) calls the work a "long-underrated masterpiece," while Michael Moore wrote "it has a directness and an emotional content that the [Missa solemnis] sometimes lacks."
+The Penguin Guide to Compact Discs (2007 edition) calls the work a "long-underrated masterpiece", while Michael Moore wrote "it has a directness and an emotional content that the [Missa solemnis] sometimes lacks."

 Recordings

-The C Major Mass was described by conductor Trevor Harvey as "unjustly neglected", in regards to its recording history.
+The Mass in C major was described by conductor Trevor Harvey as "unjustly neglected", in regards to its recording history.
 As of 2008 there were only around 10 recordings of the Mass in C major; the Missa solemnis had been recorded at least 21 times.
-Of these, two are recordings of both masses together: Carlo Maria Giulini with the Philharmonia Orchestra and Philharmonia Chorus (1971) as well as Colin Davis with the London Symphony Orchestra and London Symphony Chorus (2008).
-The Gramophone considers the former a stronger recording, due to its energy and vitality.
+Of these, two are recordings of both masses together: Carlo Maria Giulini with the Philharmonia Orchestra and Philharmonia Chorus (1970) as well as Colin Davis with the London Symphony Orchestra and London Symphony Chorus (2008).
+Gramophone considers the former a stronger recording, due to its energy and vitality.
 Other noted recordings include a thoughtful interpretation by Richard Hickox and Collegium Musicum 90 (2003); a refreshing recording by John Eliot Gardiner with the Orchestre Révolutionnaire et Romantique and Monteverdi Choir; as well as an intimate take by George Guest with the Academy of St Martin in the Fields and Choir of St John's College, Cambridge.